 Region: Hunter Valley

-Fruit Source: Situated in Pokolbin, the ‘Ivanhoe’ vineyard is the Shiraz source for this wine and has been consistently the best Shiraz fruit source since 2001.
-The vines have an average age of 40 years, with some much older and are dry-land grown, ensuring low yields and high quality.
+Fruit Source: Situated in Pokolbin, the ‘Ivanhoe’ vineyard is the Shiraz source for this wine and has been consistently our best Shiraz fruit source since 2001.
+The vines have an average age of 40 years, with some much older and are dry-land grown.

 Tasting note: Deep crimson colour in the glass, plenty of ripe dark fruits and hints of earth, spice and licorice on the nose.
 The palate is medium-bodied; lush and rich with blackberry and creamy oak.
 This wine has an elegant long finish and is already showing great balance.